 Overly complex cocktails a-plenty these days

 Yes, I’m all for conducting business in any way a proprietor sees fit.
 However, having the ability to offer some flexibility and catering to the customer tends to be a cornerstone of business.
-Our particular bartender that evening clearly seemed put out by thought of making something sweet and syrupy and with vodka.
-It was almost like he was a French chef who was being asked to make a grilled cheese sandwich with the crusts cut off.
-Or like a DJ in Ibiza who’s just been asked to play Hanson’s ‘MMMbop’.
+Our particular bartender that evening clearly seemed put out by thought of making something sweet and syrupy – and with vodka (which, despite being the most sold spirit type in the world, is often deemed uncool these days) is.

 Though a Woodchip-Smoked Manhattan or a Chengdu Boulevardier may be great alcohol-forward cocktails for an experienced imbiber, it’s often not all that well-received by someone who is newish to cocktails.”